-A non-refundable deposit $20.00 per class accompany all registrations and will be applied toward the class tuition.
-Tuition must be paid in full the Friday before the class begins.
+A non-refundable deposit of $20 per class must accompany all registrations and will be applied toward the class tuition.
+Tuition must be paid in full the Friday BEFORE class begins.
 If the balance has not been paid in full, your child’s spot will be released and given to another on the waiting list.
-If you need to make other arrangements, please contact the Education Director at (352) 236-2851, ext.
+If you need to make other arrangements, please call the Education Director at (352) 236-2851, ext.
 107.

 Is financial aid available for students?